luigoalma/nitpic3d/README.md

 * Place the `nitpic3d_installer` itself from releases or your built output in `build/` and place it in the 3ds's SD card in `/3ds/`.
 * After copying folder, place the desired `otherapp.bin` in the desired region folder inside `/3ds/nitpic3d_installer/`.
   * `otherapp.bin` can be obtained [here](https://smealum.github.io/3ds/), except for European consoles running version 11.10 or above, for that go [here](https://deadphoenix8091.github.io/3ds/#otherapp) instead.
 Select the desired system version exploit will be running on and download with `Download otherapp`.
+  * Note: Do not put it on any of the language folder!
+Just on the region folder.
 * Run it from another another homebrew entrypoint, or another homebrewed console if planing to install to cart version.
 * Instructions on provided `README.md` inside `nitpic3d_installer`, plus simple control on screen when installer is running.